salvadord18/moodle-llm-assistant/README.md

 └── LLM endpoint: Ollama or compatible service
 ```

-The Moodle plugin sends user questions to the RAG API.
-The RAG API retrieves relevant course content from ChromaDB and sends the retrieved context to an LLM model.
-The final answer and sources are returned to Moodle.
+The Moodle plugin sends user questions to the internal PHP endpoint `rag_endpoint.php`.
+That PHP endpoint calls the Python RAG API.
+The RAG API retrieves relevant course content from ChromaDB, sends the retrieved context to an LLM model, and returns the final answer and sources to Moodle.

 ---